David Kohler

-Karger David Kohler (born June 9, 1966) is an American businessman, the president and chief executive officer (CEO) of Kohler Company and the fourth generation of the Kohler family of Wisconsin to lead the company since its inception in 1873.
+Karger David Kohler (born June 9, 1966) is an American businessman, serving as the chair and chief executive officer (CEO) of Kohler Company.
+He is the fourth generation of the Kohler family of Wisconsin to lead the company since its inception in 1873.
 Kohler sits on the Green Bay Packers board of directors.

 Early life and education

 David Kohler was born June 9, 1966, to Herbert Kohler Jr. and Linda Kohler (née Karger).
 His siblings are Laura Elizabeth Kohler and Rachel DeYoung Kohler.

 Kohler graduated from Duke University with a bachelor's degree in political science.
 He earned his MBA from the Kellogg School of Management at Northwestern University in 1992.
 Earlier, from 1988 to 1990, Kohler worked at Kohler Co. as a corporate business analyst, a foreman in the cast iron foundry, and as a materials analyst for Kohler Engines.
 After graduating from Kellogg, Kohler worked in management positions at Dayton-Hudson Corporation.